 What about the scenario of an unplanned pregnancy boyfriend wants abortion?
 The flip side of the above scenario concerning fathers rights unwanted pregnancy is when the father feels he isn’t ready for the obligations of parenthood and may be resentful because he had no choice in the matter.
 Certain groups concerned with fathers rights abortion have lobbied for a “financial abortion” law for men in this position that would absolve them of obligations, but no states currently have any such laws on the books.
 However, you may be able to come to a private agreement with the mother which would allow for the complete termination of any parental rights on your part.

-If you have questions about the rights of father of unborn child or any other Utah abortion laws, please don’t hesitate to reach out to our office at your earliest convenience to schedule a free consultation with an experienced Father’s Rights Attorney in SLC.
+If you have questions about the rights of father of unborn child or any other Utah abortion laws, please don’t hesitate to reach out to our office at your earliest convenience to schedule a Legal Case Review with an experienced Father’s Rights Attorney in SLC.

 Father’s Rights Attorney David Pedrazas Gives Utah Parents the Legal Counsel Needed to Navigate Utah Paternity

 There are too many legal rights and benefits afforded to parents who establish paternity to ignore the process altogether.
 Utah parents need an attorney who will help them navigate any and all aspects of Utah paternity laws.
 The Law Office of David Pedrazas advises parents so they can establish paternity to protect legal rights and provide for the interests of their children.
-To learn more about establishing paternity for your particular circumstances, contact us to receive a free case evaluation and take the first step towards protecting your legal rights and your child.
+To learn more about establishing paternity for your particular circumstances, contact us to receive a Legal Case Review and take the first step towards protecting your legal rights and your child.